Crete is rising during earthquakes, and rivers are cutting down

 With stunning vistas of shear rock walls, cascading waterfalls, rounded granite domes and jagged spires, it's no surprise that Yosemite is one of the most popular national parks in the U.S. While most visitors are drawn to Yosemite Valley, the park has numerous other wonders beyond the valley and even the park boundaries in the Sierra Nevada (=snowy mountain range...

-The Geology of Crater Lake National Park
+Read More about The geology of Yosemite National Park

 About the Blogger